Shadows and photon rings of a quantum black hole: Radius of light ring

 \section{Radius of light ring}

 In this section, we discuss the radius of the unstable light ring of the QBH spacetime proposed in \cite{Yang:2022btw,Zhang:2023okw} with the metric described by

+Note that discussions on other quantum corrected black holes can be found in \cite{Jusufi:2022uhk,Battista:2023iyu,Afrin:2022ztr,Vagnozzi:2022moj}.
 Here we use the natural units, $ c = G = \hbar= 1 $. $\alpha=16\sqrt{3}\pi \gamma^3$ is the quantum correction parameter. $ \gamma \approx 0.2375 $ is the Barbero-Immirzi parameter \cite{Meissner:2004ju,Domagala:2004jt}.
 There is a lower bound $ M_{\textrm{min}} $ for the mass parameter $M$ of the above BH in order that the horizons exist.
 In the natural units, the value of this lower bound is

 which is a little smaller than the Plank mass $M_P=1$.
 In this paper we will focus on $ M > M_{\textrm{min}} $, there are two different horizons, one inner and one outer horizon, which are denoted by $ r_{-} $ and $ r_{+} $ respectively.